visforvali/ws297y/syllabus.md

 {: .warning }
 > For course policies, such as a description of the alt-grading system, attendance policy, disability accommodations, GenAI and academic integrity, and other information, check out [Course Policies](/policies.md).

+# This Class & Pace Policies
+{: .important }
+> You've probably read Pace's policies a thousand times, but they're provided here again in case you ever need the info.
+If you skim/skip the boilerplate stuff, make sure to read the policies specific to this course!

 # Writing-Enhanced Course (WEC)